-ExploreHealthCareers.org says the job outlook for healthcare executives is “excellent” — industry growth is much faster than average.
-EHC explains that these people “help to shape policy, make needed changes and lead our nation’s health-related organizations in a way that serves individual patients by helping to improve the health care system.”
+ExploreHealthCareers says the job outlook for healthcare executives is excellent.
+According to the healthcare career resource, these professionals “help to shape policy, make needed changes and lead our nation’s health-related organizations in a way that serves individual patients by helping to improve the health care system.”

 Why Lamar University?

 Lamar University’s online MBA in Healthcare Administration is a win-win.
-You graduate with a higher earning potential and your advanced degree gives you an edge on the competition.
+An MBA can boost your earning potential, and specialized healthcare administration studies can give you a competitive edge in a burgeoning field.
 The best part is that you don’t have to give up your current job while in the program.
 All courses are online, so you participate in classes wherever and whenever is most convenient, like before work or after dinner.

-You have places to be and people to see (and money to make), so Lamar University offers eight-week courses to get that degree in your hands ASAP.
-When students follow the accelerated schedule, they graduate in 14-16 months.
+You have places to be, people to see and money to make, so Lamar University offers eight-week courses to help you earn your degree ASAP.
+When students follow the accelerated schedule, they can graduate in as few as 12 months.

 Be Part of a Rapidly Growing Business

-According to the U.S. Bureau of Labor Statistics, Texas is home to almost 25,000 professionals who “plan, direct, or coordinate medical and health services in hospitals, clinics, managed care organizations, public health agencies, or similar organizations.”
-This number is expected to grow more than 30 percent over the next six years, which means companies will be hiring.
+The U.S. Bureau of Labor Statistics (BLS) reports that Texas is home to more than 36,500 professionals who “plan, direct, or coordinate medical and health services in hospitals, clinics, managed care organizations, public health agencies, or similar organizations.”
+By this measurement, Texas has the second highest employment level (by state) of medical and health services managers in the country.

 How Much Can I Make?

-Compensation varies throughout the state, but one thing is clear: those with advanced degrees are in the top percentile for earnings.
-Here is a guideline of what you can expect in Texas’ most-populated metro areas (salary data from the U.S. Bureau of Labor Statistics’ 2017 report):
+Compensation varies throughout the state, but one thing is clear: Those with advanced, specialized degrees are positioned to earn top wages.
+Here is a guideline of what medical and health services managers can expect in some of Texas’ most-populated metro areas (mean annual salary data from BLS’ 2021 Occupational Employment and Wage Statistics):